Man killed in Wake County shooting, suspect in custody

 Deputies responded to a call at 4429 Old Milburnie Road just before 11:30 a.m.

-Once on the scene, deputies located a 48-year-old man who had been shot and was in critical condition.
+Once on the scene, deputies located a 35-year-old man who had been shot and was in critical condition.

 The victim was taken to Wake medical center where he later died from his injuries.